Table of Contents

 International Patent Applications

-Carson Patents provides personal patent services for two kinds of International Patent Applications.
+Carson Patents provides patent services for two kinds of International Patent Applications.
 The World Intellectual Property Office (WIPO) manages the international applications.
 WIPO is the global forum for intellectual property (IP) services, policy, information and cooperation.
-For utility patents and plant patents, there is the Patent Cooperation Treaty (PCT) Application.
-For design patents, there is the Hague (International Industrial Design) application.
-What does patent pending mean?
-It can mean an international patent application is on file.

 PCT International Patent Applications

-The World Intellectual Property Organization (WIPO) manages the PCT system.
+PCT International Phase: The World Intellectual Property Organization (WIPO) manages the PCT system.
 PCT stands for Patent Cooperation Treaty.
-Filing a PCT application results in patent pending status simultaneously in all elected countries.
+Filing a PCT application results in pending status simultaneously in all elected countries.
 A single “international” patent application is done instead of filing separate national or regional patent applications.
-Filing a complete and proper international PCT application results in patent pending status in all of the participating countries where protection is sought.
+Filing a complete and proper international PCT application results in pending status in all of the participating countries where protection is sought.

-The national phase is when you apply for patents in the individual countries where protection is sought.
+PCT National Phase: The national phase is when you apply for patents in the individual countries where protection is sought.
 Patents for particular countries or regions are filed in those countries or regions.
 National phase processing and entry of an application for patent is done individually in each country or region.
 Patents are only enforceable in the country where issued.
-Contact Carson Patents to start the 5 steps to patent your utility invention internationally.

 Hague (International Industrial Design) Applications